WazapIO/client-go/docs/MessageSendingApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiInstancesInstanceKeySendContactPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiSendContactRequest struct via the builder pattern

 Name | Type | Description  | Notes